Bounties-Network/BountiesAPI/bounties_api/analytics/pricing/README.md

 4. Feature generation for titles and descriptions
   - Convert all characters to lowercase
   - Strip all leading and trailing and repeated spaces
-5. Other categorical variables (bounty type, difficulty level, token type, bounty platform)
+5. One-hot encode other categorical variables (bounty type, difficulty level, token type, bounty platform)
 6. Compute days to deadline, replacing null deadlines with 0